Original air date: 5/7/1995

 - Screw the Rules, I Have Connections!: Defied.
-Homer, thinking that he's above the law now that Marge is a cop, tries to park in three handicapped places, buy beer for the three bullies (even though Kearney is said to be of the legal age to drink in America), and steal Marge's hat.
+Homer, thinking that he's above the law now that Marge is a cop, tries to park in three handicapped places, buy beer for underage bullies, and steal Marge's hat.
 He gets thrown in jail.
 He becomes angry with Marge afterwards, but later apologizes.

 - Serial Numbers Filed Off: Invoked; Marge shows Lisa a hand puppet called "McGriff the Crime Dog":Marge: "Hello, Lisa, help me bite crime.
 Woof woof."